Loves cooking | amateur baker | likes reading & random clicks | food connection | always learning

 Most of my recipes are from the Northern Indian region and I do not claim any authenticity of these being traditional recipes, as recipes and ingredients do change from generation to generation.
 This is simple North Indian / Punjabi food that is cooked in my house and that I have grown up eating.

 Writing is my kind of 'me time'.
-And because I enjoy cooking so much, I thought it was only apt to document and share my passions… which is how the Indian food recipe blog WhiskMixStir came about.
+And because I enjoy cooking so much, I thought it was only apt to document and share my passion… which is how the Indian food recipe blog WhiskMixStir came about.

 Usually, cooking Indian food is overwhelming because of the sheer number of ingredients that are used in many traditional Indian food recipes.
 My style of cooking is mostly andaz se (as they say).
 Though, as I now document my recipes on this food blog, I do use measures, where possible, while always keeping the recipe simple yet authentic.